 SLA is one of three leading life insurers offering a wide range of products and services in Canada.
 The US segment offers Group Benefits and In-force Management.
-Through joint ventures and subsidiaries SLA also operates in Hong Kong, the Philippines, Indonesia, India, China, Malaysia and Vietnam.
+Through joint ventures and subsidiaries SLA also operates in Hong Kong, the Philippines, Indonesia, India, China, Malaysia, Vietnam and most recently, Singapore.
 The product offerings in these geographies are oriented towards straightforward protection products distributed through independent agency channels and a growing bancassurance capability.
 SLA plans to grow these operations to become a more significant contributor to earnings.
 SLA's expanding presence in Asia adds growth and geographic diversity to its earnings base but the operating environment in some of these countries is weaker than Canada's and SLA does not enjoy the same market position it does in Canada.

 At SLA's parent, SLF, there has been a strategic focus on building asset management capabilities organically and through acquisition.
 Asset management generates low-risk recurring fee-based earnings, is a low capital intensity business and is very scalable.
-Management is notably repositioning the business mix of SLF towards asset management and could increase volatility of earnings under market conditions such as those seen in early 2018 and 2020.
+Management is notably repositioning the business mix of SLF towards asset management and could increase volatility of earnings under market conditions such as those seen in early 2020.
 The asset management operations of SLF could also be subject to net fund redemptions in weak economic conditions and the current trend away from actively managed investments towards passively managed investment alternatives.
+During 2020, SLF's U.S. based asset manager, Massachusetts Financial Services Company, experienced \$13 billion of net inflows benefitting from elevated retail flows.
 While we view AUM growth as a net credit positive, increased reliance on earnings from asset management affiliates could shift SLF's credit profile up or down, depending on the size and credit quality of the asset manager relative to the insurance operations of the combined group.

-Exhibit 3 SLA revenues by segment fiscal year 2019
+Exhibit 3 SLA revenues dominated by Canada fiscal year 2020